-Prices in state department stores as 20%) on 560 items as a result of tion, waste and bureaucratism among workers in government organs and public enterprises.
+Prices in state department stores in Peking were cut on an average 5% (with some cuts as much as 20%) on 560 items as a result of the movement to eliminate corruption, waste and bureaucratism among workers in government organs and public enterprises.

 Merchandise in the state department stores is mainly bought from private manufacturers.
-A small part is manufactured in stateowned factories.
+A small part is manufactured in state-owned factories.
 The stores usually supply the unfinished goods or raw materials to private manufacturers who contract to process them.

-Elimination of corruption and excessive profit-taking by the manufacturers and merchants has made possible the present price cuts The prices of paper from private manufacturers, for instance, has been cut 20%, matches 8.7%, rubber-soled shoes 10%, toilet articles such as soap, tooth brushes, stationery and other articles of daily use.
-10-20%.
+Elimination of corruption and excessive profit-taking by the manufacturers and merchants has made possible the present price cuts.
+The prices of paper from private manufacturers, for instance, has been cut 20%, matches 8.7%, rubber-soled shoes 10%, toilet articles such as soap, tooth brushes, stationery and other articles of daily use, 10-20%.